teschlg/kryptools/README.md

 code more readable or make it better are welcome.
 However, my main goal is to keep it simple and readability will be preferred over small speed improvements.

+It does not require any external libraries.

 The tools contained are:

-* number theory: sqrt modulo primes, crt, continued fractions, etc.
+* number theory: sqrt modulo primes, Jacobi/Legendre symbol, Chinese Remainder Theorem, continued fractions, etc.
-* primes: Sieve of Erathostenes, primality tests
+* primes: Sieve of Erathostenes, primality tests, generation of random safe/strong primes
 * solvers for discrete logarithms (naive, Pollard rho, Shanks baby step/giant step, index calculus, quadratic sieve)
 * integer factorization (Fermat, Pollard p-1, Lenstra's ECM, Dixon, basic quadratic sieve)
+* elliptic curves (Weierstrass form), group operations, order, discrete logarithms
 * linear algebra: Hermite normal form, Gram-Schmidt
-* lattices: Babai rounding/nearest plane, lattice reduction
+* lattices: Hadamard ratio, Babai rounding/nearest plane algorithm, lattice reduction (Lenstra-Lenstra-Lovaz)

 * Matrix: a class for Matrices (inverse, det, reduced echelon form, etc.)
 * Poly: a class for polynomials (division, modulo)
 * Zmod: a class for the ring of integers modulo an integer

-Documentation can be found in the jupyter notebook (currently incomplete: use the force, read the source).
+Documentation can be found in the jupyter notebook (mostly done, but might not contain everything: use the force, read the source).